thomascorrie/Miscellany/README.md

 # Miscellany for Dynamo
-A collection of miscelleanous nodes for [Dynamo](http://www.dynamobim.org/)
+A collection of miscellaneous nodes for [Dynamo](http://www.dynamobim.org/)

 ## Package Manager
 Miscellany is not yet available on the Dynamo package manager